rosneru/ChangeViewsMVVM/README.md

 # How to use it
 UI.Desktop has to be selected as startup project.

+**For some reason unkonw to me, to successfully build for the first time, all propjects should be unloaded and then loaded and build one after another in the following order:**
+1. Database
+2. Logic
+3. Desktop

 After starting the method view is dislayed.
 With Manage->New you can create new methods and edit them.